WEC-Sim/WEC-Sim/source/advanced_features.rst

 Irregular Waves with Seeded Phase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default, the phase for all irregular wave cases are generated randomly.
-In order to reproduce the same time-series every time an irregular wave simulation is run, the following waveClass variable may be defined in the WEC-Sim input file:
+In order to reproduce the same time-series every time an irregular wave simulation is run, the following wave class variable may be defined in the WEC-Sim input file:

 	:code:`waves.phaseSeed = <user defined seed>;`